How To Price Your Hybrid Classes

 5 min read

 Pricing your classes is tricky business.
-Unlike product pricing, it's not really possible to quantify all the costs that go into providing a service because the expenses that go into providing a service are more subjective.
+Unlike product pricing, it's not really possible to quantify all the costs that go into providing a service because the expenses that go into providing a service are more subjective and not all computable.

 We all understand the importance of pricing in an economy.
-How you price your classes directly impacts almost every aspect of your teaching business – the type of marketing you can employ, the type of students you attract, the amount of sales you generate, which in turn allow you to build an image and counter competition effectively.
+How you price your classes directly impacts almost every aspect of your teaching business—the type of marketing you can employ, the type of students you attract, the amount of sales you generate, which in turn allows you to build an image and counter competition effectively.

 While it's not always possible to settle at the perfect price to charge for your classes on the first go, it's important to be aware of the repercussions of charging too much or too little.